Mdsomratakbor/Github-Tutorial/Initialize-Git-Repository-Using-Command.md

 - `5.
 Add the files in your new local repository.
 This stages them for the first commit.`

    **Using this command : git add .**

+- `6.
+Commit the files that you’ve staged in your local repository.`

+   **Using this command : git commit -m "initial commit"**

+- `7.
+Copy the https url of your newly created repository.`
+- `8.
+In the Command prompt, add the URL for the remote repository where your local repository will be pushed.`

+  **Using this command : git remote add origin "remote repository URL"** **Using this command : git remote -v**

+- `9.
+Push the changes in your local repository to GitHub.`

+ **Using this command : git push -f origin master**